JudeQuintana/terraform-main/networking_trifecta_demo/README.md

 Blog Post:
 [Terraform Networking Trifecta ](https://jq1.io/posts/tnt/)

+All the modules in this project have been (published)[https://jq1.io/posts/finally_published_to_public_registry/] to the Terraform Cloud
+Public Registry and used in this demo.

 # Goal
 Using the latest Terraform (v1.3+) and AWS Provider (v4.20.0+) to route between 3 VPCs with different IPv4 CIDR ranges (RFC 1918)